isharacomix/duke21c/chapter3.md

 -----------
 Bindley, Katherine.
 "Reddit Apologizes for Speculating About  Boston Marathon Suspects."
 Huffington Post.
 23 April 2013.
 Web.
 Accessed 1 May 2013. <http://www.huffingtonpost.com/2013/04/22/reddit-boston-marathon-apology-suspects_n_3133472.html>.

+Davidson, Cathy.
+Now You See It: How Technology and Brain  Science Will Transform Schools and Business for the 21stCentury.
+New York: Penguin, 2011.
+Print.

+Surowiecki, James.
+"The Wise Way to Crowdsource a Manhunt."
+The New Yorker.
+24 April 2013.
+Web.
+Accessed 1 May 2013  <http://www.newyorker.com/online/blogs/comment/2013/04reddit-tsarnaev-marathon-bombers-wisdom-of-crowds.html>.

+Rheingold, Howard.
+Net Smart: How to Thrive Online.
+Cambridge,Massachusetts: MIT Press, 2012.
+Print.---.
+Personal interview.
+26 Feb.
+2013.

+Thomas, Douglas, and John Seely Brown.
+A New Culture of  Learning: Cultivating the Imagination for a World of Constant Change.
+Lexington, Kentucky: CreateSpace Independent Publishing Platform, 2011.
+Print.